ftrackhq/ftrack-connect/doc/developing/tutorial/adding_a_location.rst

 Adding a location plugin
 ************************

-This tutorial assumes basic knowledge of the :term:`Location plugins` system in ftrack and will focus on how to make Location plugins availble for Connect and integrated applications.
+This tutorial assumes basic knowledge of the :term:`Location plugins <location plugin>` system in ftrack and will focus on how to make Location plugins available for Connect and integrated applications.

 Making Connect aware of your location plugin
 ============================================

-Making use of the :term:`plugin directory` we can register a location plugin to be available in Connect.
+Using the :term:`plugin directory` we can register a location plugin to be available in Connect.
 Since Connect and other integrations are still using the legacy api for publishing we will use it as a basis of this example.
 Let us now implement a basic Location plugin::

     import ftrack

     def register(registry, **kw):
         '''Register plugin.'''

-        # Validate that registry is an instance of ftrack.Registry.
+        # Validate that registry is the correct ftrack.Registry.
 If not,
-        # assume that register is being called from a new or incompatible API
+        # assume that register is being called with another purpose or from a
-        # and return without doing anything.
+        # new or incompatible API and return without doing anything.
         if registry is not ftrack.LOCATION_PLUGINS:
             # Exit to avoid registering this plugin again.
             return